angel-721/tweepy-media-bot/README.md

 ### Use
 - Install dependencies with <code> pip install -r requirements.txt</code>
 - Make a [Twitter developer](https://developer.twitter.com/en) account.
 Put your account keys in <code>./textfile/keys.txt</code>, then deploy using a method of your choice :) <br>
-The filenames script can be used to automate making a medialist.txt file needed for the bot to upload images.
+  - Make sure that the tokens for the account has write access The filenames script can be used to automate making a medialist.txt file needed for the bot to upload images.

 ### Functions